legatoproject/legato-3rdParty-lwftp/README.md

 interface.
 It can be used as a library to build smarter clients with more features.

-The state machine supports 4 basic operations:
+The state machine supports 7 basic operations:
 * connect
 * store
+* append
 * retrieve
+* size
+* delete
 * close

 LWFTP requires the remote server to support binary transfer and